19hours/sg-statutes/Acts/Finance Companies Act.md

 [33/84]

-(2) The Authority may, without instituting proceedings against any person for any offence under this Act, or any regulations made thereunder, which is punishable only by a fine or a default penalty, demand and receive the amount of such fine or default penalty or such reduced amount as he thinks fit from that person, whereupon —
+(2) The Authority may, without instituting proceedings against any person for any offence under this Act, or any regulations made thereunder, which is punishable only by a fine or a default penalty, demand and receive the amount of such fine or default penalty or such reduced amount as the Authority thinks fit from that person, whereupon —

 (a) if that person pays such amount to the Authority within 14 days after the demand, no proceedings shall be taken against him in relation to the offence; and